 Adolescents in the education-only group receive a one-hour personal counseling session with a registered dietician who discusses the DASH eating plan and the importance of physical activity.
 The dietician calls the participants twice each year to stay connected and a social event such as roller skating is organized once a year.
 No healthy living information is provided during these calls or events.

-The school-based component of the trial supplements the “We Run The City” program (http://clevelandymca.org/community/marathon/) by providing staff to encourage the IMPACT participants to enroll and stay with the program until race day.
+The school-based component of the trial supplements the “We Run The City” program (http://clevelandymca.org/community/marathon/ [Link no longer available]) by providing staff to encourage the IMPACT participants to enroll and stay with the program until race day.
 “We know that for children the home, school, and neighborhood all play a role in their health and behaviors,” said Elaine Borawski, Ph.D., co-principal investigator for the IMPACT trial, director of the Prevention Research Center, and professor in the school of medicine at Case Western Reserve University.
 “And so, one aim of our study is to determine the role of a supportive school environment, via participation in the youth marathon program, on the success and sustainability of the family-based interventions.”

 The trial also is measuring the independent effects of the home, school and neighborhood food and physical activity environments to better understand their impact on body mass index (BMI), blood pressure, cardiovascular risk factors, and quality of life.

 Learn about how the IMPACT trial is encouraging parents and adolescents to change together by watching this video: http://fpb.case.edu/News/teamscience.shtm

 At the trial’s conclusion in 2015, researchers will determine which approach helped the most children lose the most weight.